 Call 995 For Emergencies Only

-Close to 23,000 life-and-death cases were attended to by SCDF in 2018, over 60 calls a day.
+Close to 23,000 life-and-death cases were attended to by SCDF annually, over 60 calls a day.
 In a life-threatening emergency, every second counts.
 You can make a difference between life and death by knowing what is an emergency.
 For life-threatening cases such as cardiac arrest, active seizures, breathlessness, major traumas and stroke, call 995.

 Each year, about 10% of 995 calls are non-emergencies, an average of 50 calls a day.
 These calls could have delayed SCDF's response to life-threatening emergencies, where every second counts.

 Since April 2019, SCDF will not convey non-emergency cases to hospitals.
 Such cases will be advised to seek treatment from their family doctor or general practitioner at nearby clinics.
 For non-emergency cases who insist on going to a hospital, they will be advised to make their own arrangements or call 1777 for a non-emergency ambulance at a fee.

 Examples of non emergencies: toothaches, diarrhoea, coughs and headaches

 The EMS response framework was officially introduced on 1 April 2017.
 The framework will improve the overall health outcomes of EMS users, by allowing our EMS resources to respond to life-threatening cases faster.

 This framework is premised on: